dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 dialog.showOpenDialog({ title: 'Select a workspace...', properties: ['openFile'], defaultPath: startPath,

-108

-Chapter 7 ■ Working With the Dialog MoDule

 buttonLabel: "Select...", }, function (files) { if (files) event.sender.send('selectedItem', files) })})

 This should look almost identical to the directory code from earlier.
 The only change is that the